tigrisdata-archive/tigris-nextjs13-starter-kit/README.md

 ```shell
 npm run dev
 ```
->Note: This step will also initialize Tigris database and collection for app.
+>Note: This step will also initialize Tigris collection for app.

 :tada: All done.
 You should be able to use app on `localhost:3000` in browser.
 Feel free to play around or do a [code walk-through](#code-walkthrough) next :tada: